justin-kontny/aws-security-reference-architecture-examples/aws_sra_examples/solutions/shield_advanced/shield_advanced/README.md

 ## Introduction

-The shield Organization solution will automate enabling Amazon shield by delegating administration to an account (e.g. Audit or Security Tooling) and configuring shield for all the existing and future AWS Organization accounts.
+The Shield Advanced solution will automate enabling Amazon Shield Advanced by deploying and configuring for the chosen AWS accounts or all the existing and future AWS Organization accounts.

 **Key solution features:**

-- Delegates shield administration to another account (i.e Audit account).
+- Deploys to all accounts or specified accounts within an AWS Organization
 - Assumes a role in the delegated administrator account to configure organizations management.
-- Adds all existing accounts including the `management account` as members.
+- Configures up to 5 Protection Groups.
-- Configures a region aggregator within the `Home region`.
+- Dynamically figures out which S3 buckets belong to which account.
-- Assumes a role in each member account to enable/disable standards aligning with the delegated administrator account.
+- Assumes a role in each account to configure Shield Advanced.
 - Ability to disable shield within all accounts and regions via a parameter and CloudFormation update event.

 ---